Documentation Index

 file.
 This needs to be done manually for every repository that needs an

-additional filter added, and while as of SDK version 9.X.X
+additional filter added, and while as of SDK version 9.X.X this is still

 possible, however, FIRST have announced that they are no longer going to be